 I have accidentally pushed critical data

 We already know several ways to roll back changes, each has its own advantages and disadvantages.
 But these were only theoretical examples to learn any git command.
 Let us now consider a more difficult case.
 Suppose I had a password or other very important piece of information saved in the plaintext in the notes.txt file.
 I accidentally added this file to my current commit and I did a push.
 What’s next, any other subsequent commits?
-The quick git reset won’t work as it would ruin the commit history.
-Git revert will also do nothing because my git commit will still be public and there is no need to write a commit message to the team.
+A quick git reset would require rewriting shared history (force-push), which is risky in a team setting.
+Git revert can remove the secret from the current code, but it will still remain in the repository history.

-Well, it will not be visible in the current version of code, in the current HEAD, but it will be stored in a git log.
+Well, it will not be visible in the current version of code, in the current HEAD, but it will be stored in the repository history.
 This is very dangerous because it gives the illusion that the password is no longer available in the git repository.
 Well .. there is.
 In my article about ransomware attacks on GitHub, Bitbucket, and GitLab I am describing a case that proves that such things happen in the real world:

 “In 2018, an experiment was conducted to search Github for withdrawn commits that contained the words “removed password” in the message.
 Result?
 350k!”